RafalWilinski/dynamodb-migrations/README.md

 [Functionless](https://github.com/functionless/functionless)-based mini-framework for DynamoDB migrations in AWS CDK. `dynamodb-migrations` leverages [Step Functions](https://aws.amazon.com/step-functions/) to enable massively parallel reads and writes to DynamoDB making your migrations faster.

-`dynamodb-migrations` uses _"Migrations as Infrastructure"_ approach - each migration ends up being a separate State Machine, each one of them is deployed as a separate Stack.
+`dynamodb-migrations` uses _"Migrations as Infrastructure"_ approach - each migration ends up being a separate State Machine, each one of them is deployed as a separate Nested Stack.

 Migrations are ran as a part of CloudFormation deployment cycle - each migration, provisioned as a state machine, gets invoked via CloudFormation Custom Resource which is also part of the stack itself.